iBicha/playlet/docs/plugins.md

 The rest will be taken care of by the plugin, which will generate an `xml` file containing the task component, and a script that handles calling the function.

 Although very useful, this pattern might not be the best for long running tasks (like the Web Server) or other tasks that require task reuse.
-This is because `StartAsyncTask` create a new instance of the task every time.
+This is because `AsyncTask.Start` create a new instance of the task every time.

 ## Tracking transpilied files